smadgulkar/enigma/README.md

-# enigma
+# Enigma
-A simple python script to encrypt/decrypt files and folders.
+A simple python script to encrypt/decrypt files and folders using python's Fernet implementation.